 EVERETT ESF INFORMATION Location 6502 Evergreen Way, Everett, WA 98203 City/County Located in City of Everett limits Description An ESF was built in the City of Everett, within a mixed use building located on Evergreen Way, which has ground floor retail space facing Evergreen Way, and the ESF on the second floor.
-City Regulations subject t to general group housing regulations.
+City Regulations subject ct to general group housing regulations.
 General At the time it was permitted, Everett's zoning code did not have a use category for Enhanced Services Facility.
 The City issued an interpretation that the ESF was similar in nature to an assisted living facility, and, therefore, was permitted in the same way an assisted living facility is permitted in the commercial zone in which it is located.
 Everett has since adopted a new land use code that treats ESFs as a Group Residence, and allows up to 16-bed group residences in its three commercial and two multi-family zones, without any public notice or special review process.
 Code Section Group housing category 2 no specific ESF code Number of residents 7-16 City Code Definition State-licensed residential care facility designed to serve as the primary residence for seven to sixteen individuals and resident staff, which has shared living quarters without separate bathroom and/or kitchen facilities for each unit.
 Special Zoning Requirements N/A Zones allowed All urban residential, business, mixed use, light industrial.
 Zones restricted Residential, agricultural & heavy industrial.
 Code modification date 2020 Current facilities 16 bed facility use permit filed under 'unlisted use determination' citing similarity to 'assisted living facility' Police Data Everett Police data indicate that the existing ESF, which opened in 2018, has had a low volume of calls for service, and fewer calls than other types of group residences.
 The Police Chief attributes the low impact on police services to the proactive ESF management.

-Count of Case Number Column Labels

-Cases at ESF Facilities Everett ESF

-APS (Adult Protective Services) 8

-Assist Other Agency

-BOOKED

-BURGLARY 2

-COLLISION REPORT

-CONTACT

-CPS REFERRAL

-CRISIS

-DISORDERLY CONDUCT

-DRUGS-POSSESS CONTROLLED SUBSTANCES POSSESSION

-DV (Domestic Violence)

-FRAUD/FORGERY/COUNTERFEITING FRAUD IMPROPERLY OBTAIN FINANCIAL INFO

-HARASSMENT

-INFO

-PERSONS-MENTAL

-PERSONS-MISSING 2

-PERSONS-RUNAWAY

-PERSONS-SUICIDE ATTEMPT

-PROP-LOST/FOUND

-RESIDENTIAL CARE SERVICES

-SEX OFFENSE

-THREAT

-TRAFFIC

-TRESPASS
+There have been a total of 13 incidents where police reports were required since January 2019 - June 2021.
+Police Data Count of Case Number Column Labels Cases at ESF Facilities Everett ESF APS (Adult Protective Services) 8 Assist Other Agency BOOKED BURGLARY 2 COLLISION REPORT CONTACT CPS REFERRAL CRISIS DISORDERLY CONDUCT DRUGS-POSSESS -- CONTROLLED SUBSTANCES POSSESSION DV (Domestic Violence) FRAUD/FORGERY/COUNTERFEITING -- FRAUD IMPROPERLY OBTAIN FINANCIAL INFO HARASSMENT INFO PERSONS-MENTAL PERSONS-MISSING 2 PERSONS-RUNAWAY PERSONS-SUICIDE ATTEMPT PROP-LOST/FOUND RESIDENTIAL CARE SERVICES SEX OFFENSE THREAT TRAFFIC TRESPASS